fsnowdin/RenDot/README.md

 ![screenshot](./assets/screenshot.png)

 **NOTE: This is my own custom version of the parser meant for use within my own games.
 It contains support for monologues and custom character expressions.
-However, these changes have to be accompanied by changes to the Godot Dialogue System addon itself so I have made the master branch the general parser for default use.**
+However, these changes have to be accompanied by changes to the Godot Dialogue System addon itself so I have made the 'general' branch the parser for default use.
+Note that it still uses the old Python parser.**

 A parser that takes in a Ren'Py-like text script and parse it into a JSON file for importing into radmatt's [Godot Dialogue System](https://radmatt.itch.io/godot-dialogue-system).